Loading

 Let music move you

-The Vivid Music program offers a diverse range of exclusive concerts, free gigs and a late-night Supper Club.
+The Vivid Music program offers a diverse range of exclusive concerts and free gigs.
 There’s something to get everyone moving.

 Vivid LIVE at Sydney Opera House and Vivid Sydney at Carriageworks are a great place to start if you’re looking for global and local music icons.
 With multiple venues, there is always someone incredible to see, plus you when taking in a Vivid LIVE at Sydney Opera House show you can also enjoy the stunning projections on the Sydney Opera House sails.